 Come by any time, day or night, and choose your live fish or seafood from the aquamarine pools.
 Top chefs, many of them from Japan, then prepare and cook your ingredients exactly as you’d like them in the raw and steam bar, the grill zone, or cafe.
 You can even perfect your own culinary skills in the Shinsen Cooking School.

 The Shinsen Fish Market isn’t a designated Halal food outlet, but, since you can personally select the ingredients, and can choose how they’re cooked, the ball’s very much in your court.
-It’s certainly not a cheap place to eat, but the staffs are knowledgeable and the fish is as fresh as it gets.
+It’s certainly not a cheap place to eat, but the staffs are knowledgeable and the fish is as fresh as it can get.

 The cheaper option to look out for is pao-pao, a local freshwater fish which is crusted with salt on the outside in order to preserve it.
 When the fish is grilled, you can peel back the skin and the salt, revealing the soft, moist, and not too salty flesh in side.
 Served with steamed vegetables and a few spoons of sour sauce, you’ll pay around 75 baht for pao-pao, depending on the location of fish stall and the size of the fish.